Documentation

 - Vegetation type file

-- Meteorological station file
+- Meteorological station fil

 - Meteorological map files